 Required Item Comments Responsibilities of management and TCWG Management's responsibilities include: The fair presentation of the financial statements, including the selection of appropriate accounting policies.
 Establishing and maintaining effective internal control.
 Complying with laws, regulations, grants and contracts.
 Providing the auditors with all financial records and related information and a signed representation letter.
-Evaluate if there are any conditions or events, considered the aggregate that raise substantial doubt about the Entity ability to continue as a going concern for twelve months beyon the financial statement date, including any currently known information that may raise substantial doubt shortly thereafter.
+Evaluate if there are any conditions or events, considered in the aggregate that raise substantial doubt about the Entity's ability to continue as a going concern for twelve months beyond the financial statement date, including any currently known information that may raise substantial doubt shortly thereafter.
 Setting the proper tone at the top.
 Designing and implementing policies and controls to prevent and detect fraud.
-TCWG are responsible for communicating with the auditors at overseeing the financial reporting process.
 Qualitative aspects of accounting practices - Accounting Policies Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies are described in Note 1 to the financial statements.
 No new accounting policies were adopted and the application of existing policies was not changed during the year, except for the adoption of the provisions of Governmental Accounting Standards Board Statement No. 96, "SBITAs The accounting policies of the Entity conform to U.S. generally accepted accounting principles as applicable to state and local governments.
 The Entity's reports are based on all applicable GASB pronouncements.
 We noted no transactions entered into by the Entity during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.
 Qualitative aspects of accounting practices - Significant Unusual Transactions No matters have come to our attention that would require us to inform you about the methods used to account for significant unusual transactions.